sagiegurari/cargo-make/docs/_includes/content.md

     -t, --task <TASK>                      The task name to execute (can omit the flag if the task name is the last argument) [default: default]

 ARGS:
-    <TASK>            The task name to execute
-    <TASK_ARGS>...
-Task arguments which can be accessed in the task itself.
+    <TASK_CMD>...
+The task to execute, potentially including arguments which can be accessed in the task itself.
 ```

 <a name="usage-shell-completion"></a>